elucian/bee/syntax/control.md

 ## when

-Case is a decision statement selector based on one condition.
+The _when_ keyword is a multi-passwey conditional selector.

 **syntax**
 ```
 when (condition):
-   -- statement
+   -- statements
+   ...
 ready;
 ```